Inserm UMR-S (STEP)

 Team "Addiction"

-The Addictions team, headed by Laurence Lalanne (team leader) and Emmanuel Dracq (co-director), is based at the CRBS (Centre de Recherche Biomédicale de Strasbourg) in the INSERM STEP Unit, and studies the mechanisms of addictive disorders to opioids, alcohol and cannabis in relation to psychiatric comorbidities.
-The team is translational, with human research led by Laurence Lalanne and animal research led by Emmanuel Darcq.
+The Addictions team, is based at the CRBS (Centre de Recherche Biomédicale de Strasbourg) in the INSERM STEP Unit, and studies the mechanisms of addictive disorders to opioids, alcohol and cannabis in relation to psychiatric comorbidities.
+The team is translational, with clinical research led by Laurence Lalanne and pre-clinical research led by Emmanuel Darcq.
+The clinical research team, focuses on the problem of addictive disorders in relation to psycho-social and epigenetic factors.
+The pre-clinical team goals are to elucidate the neurobiological mechanisms, and more specifically the brain circuits involved in relapse and abstinence.
+Pre clinical team is also studying the role of G protein-coupled receptors (GPCRs) in addictive disorders.

 Website of Team "Addiction"